Understanding FeNO

 FeNO for Asthma Monitoring

-FeNO testing is not only useful for diagnosis but also for ongoing asthma management.
-Measuring FeNO over time helps clinicians understand how active inflammation is and whether treatment is working.
+FeNO testing is valuable not only for diagnosis but also for ongoing asthma management.
+Measuring FeNO levels over time gives clinicians a clearer picture of how active airway inflammation is and whether current treatment plans are effective.

-FeNO monitoring can
+Regular FeNO monitoring can:

-• identify poor asthma control early
+• help identify poor asthma control at an early stage

-• highlight issues with medication adherence
+• uncover potential issues with medication adherence

-• track how inflammation responds to treatment
+• show how inflammation responds to treatment changes

 FeNO for Children

-In children, FeNO can
+In children, FeNO can:

-• help confirm whether inflammation is present
+• confirm whether airway inflammation is present

-• guide inhaled corticosteroid treatment
+• guide decisions around inhaled corticosteroid treatment

 Talk to Our Team